 Welcome to In Complete Stitches.
-I’m delighted to announce that, following the hugely successful release of the TrapBEAG TrapMOR pattern, the TrapINI pattern will shortly be added to the patterns available to purchase in my Etsy Store TheInCompleteStitch!!
+I’m delighted that, following the hugely successful release of the TrapBEAG TrapMOR pattern, the TrapINI pattern is now also available to purchase in my Etsy Store TheInCompleteStitch!!

 Getting the TrapBEAG TrapMOR pattern ready was a longer road than expected with those Covid19 related bumps creating a challenging year for us all.
 The warmth and resilience of the sewing community has certainly been a wonderful escape and comfort for me during these stressful times.
 I hope you too have found a safe peaceful corner where ever you live.